 It was on a flight from Las Vegas to San Francisco, a flight I had made countless times over the years, when I had a deja vu moment about aging.
 As I glanced over to the woman to my right, I suddenly remembered all the times I had watched the older women in my life as a child and felt as far removed from them then as I do now from a 15 year old male skateboarder from Detroit.

-On that flight, a surreal feeling swept over me…as if I was her or could have been a dear friend of hers in a previous life.
+On that flight, a surreal feeling swept over me . . . as if I was her or could have been a dear friend of hers in a previous life.
 The moment was short lived but vibrant and incredibly real, and it made me incessantly aware of aging and this precious thing called human life.

 Her face was weathered, not terribly so, but like her glow, certainty and smile, her face and hands exuded a lifetime of stories, over decades of experiences, far far beyond Las Vegas or San Francisco.

 As the memories flooded my head, I looked back at my silver-haired friend, who opened one eye on this occasion, just enough to add a small but tired smile as a way to acknowledge my gaze.
-At the end of the flight, we exchanged one short sentence as we all queued up like cattle waiting our turn to exit the plane.
+At the end of the flight, we exchanged one sentence as we all queued up like cattle waiting our turn to exit the plane.

+I felt so connected to this woman I knew nothing about as if we had met before in a far away place, in a previous life, at a time when time had less meaning and aging was revered and respected.
 When time has no meaning, aging has no meaning.
-Later, I read an excerpt called Late Ripeness by Czeslaw Milosz that went something like this:
+Later, I read an excerpt called Late Ripeness by Czeslaw Milosz that went like this:

 One after another my former lives were departing,